ESR-NZ/covid_in_wastewater/README.md

 ### Regional Aggregation

-For the regional aggregated data the averaged site data that has been normalised is aggregated using a weighted average to ensure smaller catchments are not over-represented and large catchments are not under represented.
-A 7-day average is then reported for Monday-Sunday.
+For the regional aggregated data, the averaged and normalised site data is aggregated using a weighted mean.
+The weight applied to each site is calculated using site population divided by region population (for that week) making the site results proportional to the regional population.
+This weighting ensures small catchments are not over-represented and large catchments are not under-represented in the regional aggregation.
+A 7 day average of GC/person/day is then reported for Monday-Sunday.

 ### National Aggregation

-The averaged normalised site data is aggregated and for a week and weighted by the total population covered by the sites tested this week.
-This ensures each week is taking into consideration the differences in population covered week to week.
-A 7-day average is then reported for Monday-Sunday.
+For the national aggregated data, each week the averaged and normalised site data is aggregated using a weighted mean.
+The weight applied is calculated using site population divided by national population (for that week).
+This weighting like the regional aggregated data ensures small catchments are not over-represented and large catchments under-represented.
+A 7-day average of GC/person/day is then reported for Monday-Sunday.

 ## Clinical Case Data

 Case numbers are calculated by summing up all the new cases reported to the Ministry of Health for that week.
 Cases are reported on a per-day basis because wastewater samples are generally representative of the viral load in the catchment for the preceding 24-hrs.
 The report date is aligned with what the Ministry of Health publishes on their website.
-The average number of new COVID-19 cases reported per day via are collected through NCTS or [EpiSurv](https://surv.esr.cri.nz/episurv/index.php), when report date is not available the first non null value from the fields onset date, lab sample date, lab confirmed detection date or earliest date.
+The average number of new COVID-19 cases reported per day via are collected through NCTS or [EpiSurv](https://surv.esr.cri.nz/episurv/index.php), when report date is not available the first non-null value from the fields onset date, lab sample date, lab confirmed detection date or earliest date.

 ## Data Dictionary